geopm/theta-tutorial/README.md

 GEOPM TUTORIAL
 ==============

-This directory contains a step by step tutorial on how to use the GEOPM package.
-Each step has an associated source and script file.
+The top level directory of this repository contains a [quick-start](QUICKSTART.md) guide to using the geopm module on ALCF's Theta machine.
+This gives basic instructions on how to get started with GEOPM on Theta and provides some work arounds for some known issues.

-The script file will run the associated program and demonstrate a GEOPM feature.
+The other files in this repository provide a step by step tutorial on how to use the GEOPM package.
+Each step has an associated source and cobalt script file.
+The cobalt script file will run the associated program and demonstrate a GEOPM feature.
 This tutorial has been modified from the standard GEOPM tutorial to be specific to the ALCF's Theta system.
-It makes use of the geopm module that is installed there.
+It makes use of the geopm module that is installed there and the scripts have been modified to use the cobalt resource manager.
 Each step in the tutorial is documented below in this README.
-The tutorial is a work in progress.

 A video demonstration of these tutorials is available online here: